 BBQ Oxtails

 Barbecue oxtails take everything you love about classic Southern-style slow cooked oxtails and crank up the flavor with a delicious barbecue twist.
 The oxtails are cooked slow in a tasty barbecue sauce that’s equal parts sweet, smoky, and a ton of flavor.
 The meat braises in the oven for hours leaving you with fall‑off‑the‑bone tenderness and a glossy, caramelized coating that’s simply impossible to resist.

-What makes this recipe extra special is the balance of bold flavors: a hint of brown sugar for sweetness, a taste of smokiness with the liquid smoke, and a splash of Bourbon to brighten everything up.
+Oxtails have been a staple in Southern and Caribbean kitchens for generations, known for their rich flavor when slow-braised.
+What makes this recipe special is the balance of bold flavors: a hint of brown sugar for sweetness, a taste of smokiness with the liquid smoke, and a splash of Bourbon to brighten everything up.
 Whether you’re serving these at a backyard cook‑out or simply craving a hearty weeknight meal, these barbecue oxtails deliver the ultimate comfort-food experience.

+BBQ Oxtails